 * Spreadbetters expect mixed European open

-* Stocks dip after data shows slowing China money supply growth
+* Stocks dip after data shows slowing China money supply

 * Dollar holds ground vs euro, yen after overnight bounce